 The 2016 Giant Slalom Men’s World Cup is now well underway.
 It took to the slopes at Sölden (Austria) back in October and after a break in November the action will be ramping up again over the next few weeks.
-Next up is Beaver Creek (US) on 6 December (check out the course profile and map) and then it is back to Europe the following weekend for Val d’Isere and Alta Badia before Christmas.
+Next up is Beaver Creek (US) on 6 December and then it is back to Europe the following weekend for Val d’Isere and Alta Badia before Christmas.

 Ted Ligety (US) has made a storming start to the championship, winning in Austria.
 Ligety will be riding high at the moment and won’t be short of confidence heading back across the Atlantic.
 He has won at Beaver Creek in the past and must be feel good about doing well this time around.